 Your child may feel your tension.
 In 2010, a study revealed that 52% of parents admitted to being stressed by their children's schooling.
 Their children could no longer cope with this pressure.
 You probably fear for their future, you want them to succeed.
 This race for excellence can push your child to stop wanting to go to school, which can lead to a school phobia.
 Make sure you don't show your anxiety to your child.
 If you feel the need, talk to those around you or a qualified psychologist.

 Having an animal such as a dog or being in contact with animals would greatly reduce anxiety in children.
 Animals provide moral support in difficult times and reduce the sense of loneliness that a child may feel.

 >> Want to go further?
 Read up on the five symptoms of anxiety

 Editor's note: Listen!

 Stress is a normal reaction to difficult situations.
-Children's lack of communication makes them manage and express their stress differently from adults.
+Children's lack of communication makes them manage and express their worries differently from adults.
 Listening is therefore essential.
-You can also contact our certified psychologists who will help you find tips to reduce this stress and also understand where this malaise comes from.
+You can also contact our certified psychologists who will help you find tips to reduce this tension and also understand where this malaise comes from.